Shailendra1703/Miro/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/Shailendra1703/Miro/blob/master/LICENSE.md) file for details.

-## Acknowledgments

-- Thanks to the contributors of the open-source community for their continued support and improvements.
-- Special thanks to [OpenAI](https://openai.com/) for developing ChatGPT.